-“Greetings to you in the precious name of our Lord & Savior Jesus Christ”.
+“Greetings to one and all in the loving name of our Lord and Saviour Jesus Christ,”

 I’m very happy and humbled for this opportunity to serve the Lord at the Trinity Mar Thoma Church, Houston.
 I praise God for the warm welcome accorded to me and my family on our arrival here in Houston.
 It is a great feeling to be among a people who love and prayerfully support you.
 I gratefully appreciate the hard labor of all the vicars who were in charge of our parish since its inception in 1974, especially Rev Mathews Philip, who was the immediate incumbent vicar.
 I’m also much appreciative of the support and leadership that Rev Philip Philip render to the parish in these days.
 Looking forward to the three years of our pastoral ministry with great hope and enthusiasm.